 Established in 1921, the Port Authority of New York and New Jersey was created to establish the authority’s position in handling freight rail operations in the two states.
-When the time elapsed, most of the mass transit migrated from railroads to highways; the Port Authority’s attention turned to other transportation forms.
+When the time elapsed, most mass transits migrated from railroads to highways; the Port Authority’s attention turned to other transportation forms.

 The Port Authority runs the Port Newark–Elizabeth Marine Terminal, which regulated the third-highest level of ships in the United States in 2004, and the oldest on the Eastern Seaboard.
 The Port Authority currently runs six bi-state crossings: three between New Jersey and Manhattan and three between New Jersey and Staten Island.
 The Port Authority also operates the Port Authority Bus Terminal and the PATH train system and LaGuardia Airport, John F. Kennedy International Airport, Newark Liberty International Airport, Teterboro Airport, and Stewart International Airport.

-All in all, the Port Authority covers over a thousand miles, extending from the Statue of Liberty.
-With its massive geographic area and the multitude of activities and transport and logistics operations within, it’s not surprising that lawsuits emerge against the Port Authority.
+The Port Authority covers over a thousand miles, extending from the Statue of Liberty.
+With its massive geographic area and the multitude of activities and transport and logistics operations, it’s not surprising that lawsuits emerge against the Port Authority.

 Following the September 11th attacks, a Security Committee was created to monitor the Port Authority Police Department, infrastructure security, and Homeland Security for all Port Authority facilities, the majority of which are prime targets for terrorists.

 In terms of finances, the Port Authority has no taxing jurisdiction and receives no tax income from municipal or state governments.
 Instead, it is funded by the taxes generated by its leases, tolls, fees, and services.